Apurva-AI/apurva-keycloak-theme/README.md

-# space-keycloak-theme
+# Apurva-keycloak-theme
 KeyCloak theme for Space

 ## Prerequisite

-Clone the Space-Keycloak source project from "https://github.com/space-lex/space-keycloak-core.git" using branch "development".
+Clone the Space-Keycloak source project from "https://github.com/Apurva-AI/apurva-keycloak-theme.git" using branch "development".

 Use command **mvn clean install -DskipTests** to build the project.